Snowfire/docs-for-snowfire/events/readme.md

 The short description field will now show up when you edit an event.
 It will be limited to `140` characters.
 But it is up to you to choose a limit that fits your layout.
 We recommend using the short description when you list many events on a single page.

+### Ribbon

+You can use the ribbon field to add things like "SALE" or "SOLD OUT".
+Users are free to enter whatever they want in this field, and it is up to you how it looks.
+Add `<ribbon></ribbon>` in `event.xml` in the `settings` tag exactly as `shortDescription`.

 ### Buy ticket link in com_liquid2